oroinc/documentation/commerce/dev_guide/extend_and_customize/payment_method_add.rst

 Add a New Payment Method
 ========================

-This topic will guide you through adding a custom payment method for your OroCommerce-based store.
+This topic describes how to add a custom payment method for your OroCommerce-based store.

-The good practice in OroCommerce is to manage payment methods through integrations.
-Therefore, to create a new payment method you need to:
+It is recommended to manage payment methods through integrations.
+Therefore, to create a new payment method:

 - Implement an integration for a payment method
 - Implement a payment method itself